lnfernux/lnfernux.github.io/_posts/2019-03-21-errorhandling.md

     + FullyQualifiedErrorId : NoServiceFoundForGivenName,Microsoft.PowerShell.Commands.GetServiceCommand
 ~~~

-This produces an error, but it's quite *heavy* and hard to read.
+This produces an error, but it's quite alot and hard to read.
 Now, let's try running our function.

 ~~~powershell
 C:\temp $ Test-TryCatch-v2